aurelien-riv/ariviere.github.io/_posts/2022-11-11-aspnet-grafana-loki-telemetry-microservice-correlation.markdown

 }
 ```

-The App label is now defined in the enricher, so can remove the labels property from your appsettings:
+If you are using the Loki sink, as described in the previous article, you can remove the labels property from your
+appsettings, as the App field is now defined from the enricher:

 ```json
 {
           "labels": [